geoffreyangus/cs106r/notes/conditional_statements/conditional_statements.md

 ## Nesting Conditional Statements

-Let's consider the grocery store example one last time: You are headed to the grocery store, but this time you're not sure if it is open.
+Back to the grocery store example: You are headed to the grocery store, but this time you're not sure if it is open.
 Your friend says, "If the grocery store is open, go inside.
 If they have Maracuja, get me some, otherwise get me Mango.
 If the grocery store is closed, just go to the pharmacy."

 In this case, your friend gave you a conditional instruction that had another conditional instruction inside it.
 This is called a **nested conditional instruction**.